Gunpowder weapons in the Ming dynasty: Fa Gong

 The Fa Gong was a super heavy artillery piece that entered the Ming arsenal in the mid-16th century.
 Probably derived from falconets of European design, the Fa Gong was a bronze muzzle-loading cannon that could weigh from 630 to 3,000 kilograms.
 The largest ones, however, were only used for coastal defense.
-Both the Jixiao xinshu and Chouhai tubian record the Fa Gong as a cannon that ships should carry, with the caveat that improper use risked damage to one's own ship.
-However, accompanying illustrations typically depict soldiers with hand-held weapons only; the illustrations show no cannon on board ships.
+Both the Jixiao xinshu and Chouhai tubian describe the Fa Gong as a cannon that ships should carry, with the caveat that improper use risked damage to one's own ship.
+In 1554, a Ming ship under the command of Lu Tang used Fa Gong cannons to breach a pirate ship, killing 340.
+Later that year the Fa Gong was used again to destroy another pirate ship, killing over 80 and capturing 13.
+In 1555, Ming ships exchanged fire with cannon armed pirates and defeated them using Fa Gong.

 Matchlocks

 Arquebuses may have been introduced to China in 1523, and by 1548, arquebuses were being used in small numbers by Ming forces.
 They were primarily used against wokou pirates and their success led to the manufacture of more matchlocks.
 Thousands of matchlock firearms were being ordered for production a few years later.
 For example, in 1558, the Central Military Weapon Bureau gave an order for the production of 10,000 matchlocks.
 According to Tang Shunzhi, writing in the mid-1500s, the cost of production for a musket required 0.2 taels for 20 catties of Fujian iron, 0.18 taels for 6 days of work to hammer out the iron, 0.19 taels for 6 days of work forging the iron into a tube, 0.21 taels for 7 days of work boring the barrel, and other miscellaneous costs such as 0.01 tael for the bamboo ramrod.
 In the lower estimate, a full musket cost 2.31 taels (3 ounces of silver), and in the higher estimate, 3.83 taels (5 ounces of silver).

 In 1560, Qi Jiguang, who was originally ambivalent towards matchlocks but turned to it after suffering defeats at the hands of the wokou, described the matchlock in the following fashion:

 In Zhao Shizhen's book of 1598 AD, the Shenqipu, there were illustrations of Ottoman Turkish musketmen with detailed illustrations of their muskets, alongside European musketeers with detailed illustrations of their muskets.
 There was also illustration and description of how the Chinese had adopted the Ottoman kneeling position in firing while using European-made muskets, though Zhao Shizhen described the Turkish muskets as being superior to the European muskets.
 The Wubei Zhi (1621) later described Turkish muskets that used a rack-and-pinion mechanism, which was not known to have been used in any European or Chinese firearms at the time.